Skip to main content

 $429 billion advised

-Marquette advises on $429 billion across 425+ clients with a 99 percent retention rate over the past decade -- a number that speaks for itself.
+Marquette advises on $429 billion across 425+ clients with a 99 percent retention rate over the past decade, a number that speaks for itself.
 The Chicago-based firm is 100 percent employee-owned and runs five U.S. offices with 145+ professionals.
 Services include investment consulting, DC consulting, OCIO, and private client advisory.
 Marquette has built a particularly strong franchise with nonprofits, healthcare systems, and endowments, though it also serves public and corporate pensions and insurance companies.
+CEO Brian Wrubel leads a partner group that includes Chief Compliance Officer Linsey Schoemehl Payne and Director of Research Greg Leonberger; OCIO portfolio strategist Jessica Noviskis appeared on Bloomberg Markets in July 2026 to discuss market conditions.

 Focus